athaun/cell-regen-influenza-model/README.md

   </p>
 </p>

 ## Running C simulation:
+> Warning: Depending on the run parameters, log files can be in excess of 30GB!
 ### Single run
 Download/clone (and extract) to any directory, which will be referenced as `base/`